 I appreciate them a lot.
 Probably you do too.

 Do you think that’s what the other thousands of soldiers are doing?
 Essential security tasks?

-But certain politicians and media must push this idea that every IDF job is essential.
+But certain politicians and media must push the idea of every IDF job as essential.

 And they go to bizarre extremes.

 I’m not joking.

 Yes, everyone goes through a few weeks of basic training, regardless of what job they’re later assigned.